Waitaha-A-Hei / Victoria University of Wellington Scholarship

 The Waitaha-A-Hei / Victoria University of Wellington Scholarship was established in 2018 as a dollar for-dollar co-partnership between Waitaha Charitable Trust and the Victoria University of Wellington.
 The Scholarship was designed to increase the participation and success of Waitaha students while studying at undergraduate level.
 Up to two scholarships will be offered each year.

-b) A brief 2 page CV;
+- A brief two page CV.

 The Selection Panel will comprise of up to two representatives from the Waitaha Charitable Trust, and a representative of the University Scholarship Committee (appointed annually by the Chair of the Undergraduate Scholarships Committee).

 The scholarship will have a total value of up to $15,500 and will consist of:

 - Credit towards a fully-catered Victoria Hall of Residence up to $15,000.

 - Up to $500 towards compulsory course requirements (e.g., text-books).